 If you’ve had a baby, barre is a wonderful way to bounce back.
 In fact, Williams is a mother of four and had two children after creating the addictive class.
 She says, “Barre was great after regular delivery and really different after a C-section, but it helped me heal and repair my muscles and reshape my body post-baby.”

 And offer lower back relief

-The tiny isometric movements that comprise a full barre routine ultimately help create lean muscles lines, and as a result, firmer abs.
-The benefit of this, of course, is not only aesthetic, but a strengthened core also relieves the pressure you may experience in your lower back from sitting all day.
+The tiny isometric movements that comprise a full barre routine ultimately help create lean muscle lines, and as a result, firmer abs.
+The benefit of this, of course, is not only the aesthetic, but a strengthened core also relieves the pressure you may experience in your lower back from sitting all day.